surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 - [Conditioner](#conditioner)
 - [Mid-Side Tool](#mid-side-tool)

-See [Effect algorithms](#effect-algorithms) in the Technical Reference section for more information about each effect.
+See [Effects](#effects-1) in the Technical Reference section for more information about each effect.

 Note: remember that **FX parameters are scene controls**.
 This means that only scene-level modulation sources can modulate them.